sor4chi/hono-do/.changeset/light-chefs-divide.md

 ---
-"hono-do": minor
+"hono-do": major
 ---

-Updated the version of the dependency 'hono' to 4.2.7.
+Updated the version of the dependency 'hono' to 4.x.